 Later symptoms (24-48 hours after last drink):

-Severe or chronic alcohol abuse can put a person at risk for a severe type of alcohol withdrawal known as delirium tremens (DT).
+Severe or chronic alcohol use can put a person at risk for a severe type of alcohol withdrawal known as delirium tremens (DT).
 Symptoms of DT can become life-threatening without medical support.
+These symptoms include:

-Detoxification, or detox, is the process of allowing drugs or alcohol to leave a person’s system.
+Detoxification, or detox, allows drugs or alcohol to leave a person’s system.
 The safest way to detox from alcohol is to enter a medical detox program.
-This is offered within many addiction rehab centers as the first step of alcohol abuse and addiction treatment.
+This is offered within many addiction rehab centers, including Vertava Health Texas.
+This can be the first step in alcohol use and addiction treatment.

 - 24-hour monitoring